b-irb/sigma16-emulator/README.md

 # Alternative Sigma16 Implementation

 This is an alternative, CLI based, emulator for Sigma16.
 Sigma16 is a research architecture developed by [John T. O'Donnell](https://github.com/jtod) and used for the systems course at University of Glasgow.
 This project also includes Python bindings which allow for high performance while remaining accessible.
+The emulator can execute linearly without any interaction or drop the user in a debugger shell by modifying `config.h`.

 While the core ISA has been implemented, the following have **not** been implemented:
 - EXP instructions
+- Debugger breakpoints
+- Debugger restart

 Installation and build instructions for C version (includes tracing):
 ```